Don Waddell: Atlanta Thrashers

 On June 23, 1998, just one week after the Red Wings swept the Washington Capitals in the 1998 Stanley Cup Finals, Waddell was named the first general manager of the Atlanta Thrashers.
 He served as general manager of the Thrashers until the conclusion of the 2009–10 season when he was promoted to team president, and Rick Dudley succeeded him as general manager.
 During his tenure as general manager of the Thrashers, the team recorded a 308–401–45–66 record and made their lone playoff appearance after winning the NHL's Southeast Division in 2006–07.
 Waddell also served as executive vice president and co-chair of the executive committee for the Thrashers' parent company, Atlanta Spirit.

 Following True North's purchase of the Thrashers, Waddell announced he would not be moving with the team from Atlanta to Winnipeg.

 Pittsburgh Penguins

 On January 21, 2012, the Pittsburgh Penguins announced their hiring of Waddell as a professional scout.

 Carolina Hurricanes

-Waddell was named President of Gale Force Sports & Entertainment, the parent company of the NHL's Carolina Hurricanes, on July 1, 2014.
+Waddell left the Penguins organization on July 1, 2014, to become the president of Gale Force Sports & Entertainment, the parent company of the NHL's Carolina Hurricanes.
 On May 8, 2018, Waddell was named president and general manager of the Hurricanes.

-On February 24, 2020, Waddell was named the TSN TradeCentre GM of the Day, for his transactions at the 2020 NHL Trade Deadline.
+On May 24, 2024, Waddell resigned as president and GM of the Hurricanes, being replaced by assistant GM Eric Tulsky on an interim basis.

+Columbus Blue Jackets

+On May 28, 2024, Waddell was named president of hockey operations, general manager and alternate governor of the Columbus Blue Jackets.